Canadian-Wildlife-Federation/CABD/cabd-database/barriers/cabd_data_updates/loading_scripts_readme.txt

-The script will load your feature geopackage into the DB, assign a cabd_id to each feature, add additional fields for that feature type as required for the CABD, populate constraints, snap features to the CHyF network, and populate the
-<featuretype>_attribute_source_tracking table with records for each feature loaded.
+The script will load your feature geopackage into the DB, assign a cabd_id to each feature, add additional fields for that feature type as required for the CABD, populate constraints, and populate the <featuretype>_attribute_source_tracking table with records for each feature loaded.

 Requirements:
 This script requires Python, the ogr tools, and psycopg2.